 The course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate, or senior division.

 The language of instruction for the course is French.
 Opportunities for professional reading, reflection, communication and expression in the French language are provided.
-Participants must submit documents to show their French studies from senior high school and/or post-secondary courses.
-Participants must complete an online assessment to demonstrate their proficiency in reading, writing and speaking French.
-The assessment consists of viewing a choice of video clips, and spontaneously responding, in French, with your point of view.
-This is followed by a couple of tasks, embedded in the FSL curriculum that you review and respond to.
+In order to take this course, participants must complete an online test to demonstrate their proficiency in reading, writing and speaking French.
+The proficiency test consists of viewing a choice of video clips and spontaneously responding, in French, with your point of view.
+This is followed by a couple of tasks embedded in the FSL curriculum that you review and respond to.